jubelcassio/ImageProcessing/README.md

 "NEAREST", "LANCZOS", "BILINEAR", "BICUBIC", "BOX", "HAMMING"
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
 `--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
 The transparent area on the original image will be filled with the given color.
+**example usage**
+Fit images into a 400x400 image with white background.
+Useful for creating a grids of thumbnails that must have the same dimensions.
+`process_img fit /images 400 400 --color=255,255,255 --background=255,255,255`
+Same usage as the previous, but now we save the images as jpg and optimize their file size.
+`process_img fit /images 400 400 --color=255,255,255 --background=255,255,255 --save_as=jpg -optimize`

 * **info**: Prints the path, format, color mode and dimensions of the given image.